tomsWebConsulting/twcsl/README.md

 * **2022-03-25**

-  * cart and search pages are under the page object instead of being top level is flags
+  * cart and search pages are under the Page object instead of being top level is flags
   * added page types album, cover, gallery, index, portfolio, and videos
   * massive restructuring, the overall functionality of v0.1d19 is preserved